robotix/2020.robotix.in/FAQ/polesapart.md

 **Q: Can servo motors be used in the bot?**

 Yes, they can be used.
+However, the participants must use IC555 to operate the servo motors and not the arduino or the any other microcontroller.

 **Q: Can we make changes in the bot during the event?**